LukeShortCloud/rootpages/src/unix_distributions/fedora.rst

 The base container image to start with needs to have ``rpm-ostree`` installed and configured.
 Either use an existing image or use a Treefile to build a new base image.

+bootc images should only be used when using `bootc <https://github.com/containers/bootc>`__ for deployment instead of traditional OSTree deployments.
+Otherwise, there are slight differences that can cause issues. bootc mounts the root file system as ``rw`` (not ``ro``).
+[48] The root file system ``/`` is also shown as being an OverlayFS mount (instead of the root partition) with a small amount of storage space.
+That leads to incorrect reporting of available free space.

 **Existing Images**

 Minimal images [45]: